qit2/GamerSaviors/lab5/README.txt

 Creativity:
 I added music to the background of the game when the new game button was clicked.
 I also added a sound for when the guess button is clicked.
 Then I also added some code to the css to make the game look presentable.

+Eric Zhang:
+I used the functions David made to convert hex to decimal to correctly display how much the percent off was for each color.
+I also implemented the score calculation correctly by using the parseInt() function to convert the percent off strings to integers.
+After that, I used Date.now() to calculate the time from when the game was started to when the guesses were made.
+I then added the score to the side, and replaced the best score with the current score if the best score was better than any previous score for that session.